NIVA-Denmark/CHASE/test_dataset.md

 document:
 <https://portal.helcom.fi/meetings/HOLAS%20II%20HZ%20WS%201-2018-518/MeetingDocuments/2-3%20Confidence%20setting%20for%20CHASE%20integrated%20assessment.pdf>

-Join threshold confidences to L3 and L4 indicator tables
+Join threshold confidences to L3 and L4 indicator tables *(this is not run because *ConfThresh* is already included in the indicator data)*

 ``` r
 df3 <- df3 %>%